Walter Sear: Sear Sound

+Personal life

+Born in New Orleans, Louisiana, Sear moved with his family to Jackson Heights, Queens at the age of one.
 Sear received an Honorable Discharge from the regular United States Air Force with the rank of Staff Sergeant.
 He served at Bolling Air Force Base in Washington, D.C.

-Sear died on 29 April 2010 in New York.
+Sear died on April 29, 2010 at the age of 80 in New York City.